 - Upload the learning materials to the MyCourses workspace and set up learning activities.

-- Reflecting on and carefully planning the teaching methods to be in line with the course objectives and intended learning outcomes.
+- Planning carefully the teaching methods to be in line with the course objectives and intended learning outcomes.
+Also the number of students in the course affects the teaching methods that you are able to use.

 - Designing methods to actively engage students in your class, for example with MyCourses or Presemo.